“Life’s not what we initially perceive it to be.” –Kia Miller is the founder of Radiant Body Yoga

 Jeffrey Armstrong was just talking about this in his lecture I sat in.
 It was beautiful.
 He was talking about how we want to program our cells every single day so they are vibrating in the frequency we want.

 That’s in my practice of Kundalini yoga.
 Sadhana is the bedrock of everything.
 We can get what we want when we’re tending to our mental, physical and energetic being on a daily basis.
 We can project the kind of frequency and intention we want to live from.
 That’s the root of it for me.

 I recognize what’s available through the yogic teachings and the states of consciousness available.
 I see where most of us in humanity are living.
 There’s so far we can go.
 That is exciting to me.
 Think of all the other dimensions that are possible when we open ourselves to them.

-2nd part of the interview series with Kia Miller at Bhakti Fest West Joshua Tree, CA
+2nd part of the in-person interview series with Kia Miller at Bhakti Fest West Joshua Tree, CA

 Join Kia May 13th-15th at Shakti Fest 2016 at Joshua Tree, CA